outscale/cluster-api-provider-outscale/docs/develop.md

 regcred   kubernetes.io/dockerconfigjson   1      52s
 ```

-If you want to change it with another name, you change change it in *cluster-api-provider-outscale/config/default*:
+If you want to change it with another name, you change it in *cluster-api-provider-outscale/config/default*:
 ```
       value: [{ name: regcred }]
 ```